zamazan4ik/awesome-pgo/article/article.md

 * Loop roll/unroll
 * Devirtualization
 * Hot/cold code splitting
 * Link-Time Optimization (LTO) (if you are brave enough to use it!
-Just joking - it works stable-enough nowadays)
+Just joking - it works good-enough nowadays)
 * And many other funny things!

 Inlining is a special thing here since it influences a lot on other compiler optimizations since it gives a *context* to other optimizations - that's why it's so special.